Amanda Fuller

 Amanda Fuller (born August 27, 1984) is an American actress.
 She is perhaps best known for being the second actress to portray Kristin Baxter on the ABC/Fox sitcom Last Man Standing.

 Career

 Early career

 In Buffy the Vampire Slayer, Fuller played Eve, one of the potential slayers who appeared in the final season.
 In 'Til There Was You, Fuller played the role of Debbie, a 13-year-old whose mature role was played by Jennifer Aniston.
-In Askari, she played opposite Oscar-winning actress Marlee Matlin.
+In Askari, she acted opposite Oscar-winning actress Marlee Matlin.

 Present career

 Fuller's credits include cult indie film Red White & Blue and Creature, with appearances in Law & Order: Special Victims Unit, CSI: Crime Scene Investigation, NCIS, 7th Heaven, Judging Amy, Boston Public, Buffy the Vampire Slayer, 8 Simple Rules, The Division, Touched by an Angel, Malcolm in the Middle, The Practice, Without a Trace, L.A.
 Doctors and That 70s Show and a role in the graphic adventure game Frankenstein: Through the Eyes of the Monster.
 Fuller directed the Los Angeles production of the theatrical play This is our Youth written by Kenneth Lonergan starring Tyler Williams (of television's Everybody Hates Chris).
 Fuller was a recurring guest star on the 2012 season of Grey's Anatomy on ABC.

 In 2012, Fuller joined the cast of the Tim Allen-starred ABC sitcom Last Man Standing, portraying the role of Kristin Baxter, replacing Alexandra Krosney who played the role in the first season.
 She also portrayed Madison "Badison" Murphy in the final two seasons of Orange Is the New Black (2018–2019).
 When ABC cancelled Last Man Standing and FOX Network picked it up, she signed on to continue playing her role as Kristin Baxter in 2018.
 Fuller made her debut as a director on Last Man Standing in the season 8 episode "Garage Band".